This is the full workflow: define components, write processors, wire them into a world, run it.

 config = resources.require(SimConfig)

-"agent__energy": col("agent__energy") - config.decay_rate,
+col("agent__energy") - config.decay_rate,

-# Now they materialize
+# Now it materializes

-await container.simulation_service.step(wid)
+await world.step()

 Fork to Compare Strategies